 To maximize the number of matching gifts your organization receives, it’s key to invest in matching gift software that makes the process as easy as possible for donors to submit matching gift requests.
 Through powerful integrations with CSR software providers, Double the Donation’s matching gift tool offers auto-submission capabilities that drastically reduce the number of steps donors have to take to submit a matching gift request.

 Without auto-submission, donors have to determine their eligibility, visit their employer’s match portal, search for the nonprofit they donated to, and fill in details about their donation to submit their match request.
 However, auto-submission streamlines this process into the following simple steps:

 Auto-submission makes the matching gift process as easy as possible for donors.
 When they no longer have to fill out several information fields and navigate to different web pages, they’re more likely to follow through with submitting a match request.

 2. Dollar for Doers

+With Dollars for Doers programs, employers grant funds to the nonprofits that their employees volunteer with.
 Usually, the program guidelines will be broken into tiers based on hours volunteered.
 For instance, one company may specify that 25 hours equate to a $400 grant and 50 hours equate to a $1,000 grant.

 There are some common restrictions for volunteer grants.
 Typically, the programs will stipulate that an employee: